csijcs/snakepipes/README.rst

 ``sh build.sh``

-You now need to create the various environments required for the pipeline by running:
+You now need to create the various environments required for the pipelines by running:

 ``snakePipes createEnvs --condaDir ~/.conda/envs/snakepipes``